aliyilmaz/cankurtaran/README.md

 ### Export and Import
 - **Export as GeoJSON:** Export all your annotations and shapes as a GeoJSON file.
 - **Import GeoJSON:** Import a previously exported GeoJSON file to visualize the annotations again on the map.
+Drag and leave are supported.

 ### Usage